Understanding Employer Branding

 2. Understand your market

-The biggest mistake that an HR team can make is not correctly understanding what people like, want or need.
+The biggest mistake that an HR team can make is not correctly understanding what people like, want

 Just you need to narrow down your positioning when you are entering a new market, similarly you need to identify your target audience when it comes to recruiting.
 Let's say you already know what you are after in regards to department, experience level and location.
 Ask yourself: who are they, what are they doing right now and what do they aspire to do, where do they “hang” (both online and offline, if you hire locally), what are they looking for and what can you offer them.